Anti-Hero (song)

-Background
+Background and release

-On August 28, 2022, Taylor Swift announced her tenth studio album, Midnights, set for release on October 21, 2022.
-The track-list was not immediately revealed.
-Jack Antonoff, a longtime collaborator of Swift who had worked with her since her fifth studio album 1989 (2014), was confirmed as a producer on Midnights by a video posted to Swift's Instagram account on September 16, 2022, titled "The making of Midnights".
-Beginning on September 21, 2022, Swift began unveiling the track-list in a randomized order through her short video series on TikTok, called Midnights Mayhem with Me.
-It consisted of 13 episodes, with one song revealed in every episode.
-Swift rolls a lottery cage containing 13 ping pong balls numbered from one to thirteen, each representing a track of Midnights, and when a ball drops out, she disclosed the title of the corresponding track on the album, through a telephone.
-In the sixth episode on October 3, 2022, Swift announced the title of the third track as "Anti-Hero".
+At the 2022 MTV Video Music Awards on August 28, 2022, Taylor Swift announced a new studio album, slated for release on October 21.
+After the show, Swift revealed the album title Midnights on her social media.
+Using the video-sharing platform TikTok, from September 21 to October 7, 2022, she released a 13-episode video series called Midnights Mayhem with Me, where she announced the title of each Midnights track in a randomized order per episode.
+In each episode, Swift rolled a lottery cage containing 13 ping pong balls numbered from 1 to 13, each representing a track of the album, and when a ball dropped out, she disclosed the title of the corresponding track through a telephone.
+In the sixth episode, released on October 3, 2022, Swift announced the title of the third track: "Anti-Hero".